sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 We write Python code into files with `.py` extension.
 Let's create a new file `light.py` in the src directory.

-TODO screenshot right click on src, create new file
+TODO screenshot right click on src, create a new file

 Paste the following lines in the file light.py